sanaehasan/events-app/README.md

-# events-app
+# events-app-api

-this is an app the helps create and manage events
+this is the api that servers the api's endpoints to create and manage events